Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     - **Quadratic**
         Enter a square value to define the time in minutes after which the action should be retried, for example, Y^2.

-        Select the retry strategy and enter the required value in minutes in the *Strategy config value* field.
+    After you have selected a retry time strategy, the *Strategy config value* field is displayed.

+- *Strategy config value*
+    This field is only displayed when you have selected a retry time strategy.
+Enter the required value in minutes.

 - *Task event*
     Click the drop-down list and select the applicable task event.
 All available task events are displayed.
 This option is linked to the *Tasks* module.
 The drop-down list is only displayed if the *Tasks* module is installed and the user has the necessary rights.
 For detailed information see [Manage the events](../../Tasks/Operation/01_ManageEvents.md) in the *Tasks* documentation.

-    > [Info] The *ActindoWorkflow Process Execution Failed* task is preconfigured by default.
+    > [Info] The *Actindo Workflow Process Execution Failed* task is preconfigured by default.
 A list of all existing task events is displayed in the *Events* menu entry of the *Tasks* module.

 - *Long description*
     If desired, edit a long text to document the transition.